DavidLSaulsberry/Active-Directory-RBAC-Hybrid-Identity-Lab/README.md

 ---

-# RBAC Implementation
+# Role-Based Access Control (RBAC)

-Role-Based Access Control was implemented using Active Directory security groups.
+RBAC was implemented using Active Directory security groups.

-Users were assigned permissions based on department membership rather than individual access assignments.
+Users were assigned permissions based on their department and job responsibilities instead of assigning permissions individually.

 | Department | Security Group |
 |---|---|